rails/rails/guides/source/getting_started.md

 Creating a New Rails Project
 ----------------------------
 The best way to read this guide is to follow it step by step.
-All steps are important and essential, to run this example application and no additional code or steps are needed.
+All steps are essential to run this example application and no additional code or steps are needed.

 By following along with this guide, you'll create a Rails project called `blog`, a (very) simple weblog.
 Before you can start building the application,